octodemo/universe-wip/README.md

      </details>

-2) Verify that the GitHub Copilot, GitHub Copilot Chat, and GitHub Copilot Lab plugins are pre-installed in your codespace.
+2) Verify that GitHub Copilot, GitHub Copilot Chat, and GitHub Copilot Lab plugins are pre-installed in your codespace.
 These installations should occur automatically when you start the codespace.
 3) Configure the plugin to grant you access to GitHub copilot through the [githubuniverseworkshops](https://github.com/githubuniverseworkshops) Org that you have been granted access to
 4) Confirm that Advanced Security and all its features have been enabled on your repository